sleepyOwl14/proximax-bc-docs/docs/rest-api/serialization.md

 **Note**

 This section is incomplete.
-More information will be published once the NEM2-SDK is updated.
+More information will be published once the XPX-Chain-SDK is updated.

 </div>